As I walked

 By UNA

-RAMBLING Dublin on a cloudy, rain-scudding morning three summers ago, I
+RAMBLING Dublin on a cloudy,

-and were playing tricks with the day-to-day life of its residents.
-Hustled behind closed doors and veiled windows
+days before my time had taken over Henrietta Street and were playing tricks with the day-to-day life of its

-revolutionary century reassert its old order.
+this so revolutionary century reassert its old order.
 Once more the street, dominated by the Union

-Jack and sentried by redcoats, echoed with the
+Jack and sentried by redcoats, echoed with the clip-clop of horses' hooves and

-Ring-o'-Roses.
-At the edge of the
+the shrill singing of bygone children playing Ring-o'-Roses.
+At the edge of the deserted pavement a woman

-deserted pavement a woman in ankle-length skirts stood in conversation with a
+in ankle-length skirts stood in conversation with a man whose suit was not

-man whose suit was not bought on hire-purchase as we know it.
-Only the
+bought on hire-purchase as we know it.
+Only the camera-men and their equipment

-camera-men and their equipment confirmed that the 1960s were not an illusion.
+confirmed that the 1960s were not an illusion.

 THE SUN

 was unco-operative.
-As I wandered away I could not help thinking
+As I wandered away I

-of the first time I walked the streets of Dublin.
+could not help thinking of the first time I walked the streets of Dublin.
 In the autumn of

 1929 they bore a battle-scarred look that was not illusory.
 The ruined walls in O'Connell Street were splotched with damp and rust stains that looked like

 old blood.
 New walls were rising fast.
-The

-of business houses and cinemas.
-"The
+unlikely shapes of business houses and cinemas.

-of Dark Rosaleen.
-So O'Connell Street was reborn as it has since
+the shadowy beauty of Dark Rosaleen.
+So O'Connell Street was reborn as it has since developed, multiferating in a

-busy shops, cinemas and ice-cream heavens to delight the hearts of tourists.
+the hearts of tourists.
 Only Nelson has

 shifted his uneasy stance to allow the G.P.O. to take several proud paces